pixijs/guides/_basics/interaction.md

+# PixiJS Guides
-# Interaction
+## Interaction

 PixiJS is primarily a rendering system, but it also includes support for interactivity.
 Adding support for mouse and touch events to your project is simple and consistent.

 ## Enabling Interaction